37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 In the Employment Tribunal, you have a duty to mitigate your loss.
 This means that you have a duty to reduce the losses you have experienced.
 For example if you have lost your job, you should conduct a search for a new job or get medical evidence to show why you have not done so.
 Otherwise, the Tribunal may reduce the amount of compensation it awards.

 It’s useful to focus on gathering important evidence about how you have mitigated your loss - such as payslips and job applications.
-Use our Mitigation of Losses template to accurately and professional describe how you've mitigated your loss.
+If you need help figuring out what to include, talk to our coaches

 33. Application for reconsideration